About me

 Experience

-I have extensive experience in both in-person and online teaching at the undergraduate and graduate levels, specializing in live coding and musicology.
+I have extensive experience teaching both in-person and online at the undergraduate and postgraduate levels, with a focus on live coding and musicology.
 Feedback on my teaching practice is mostly favorable, highlighting my ability to communicate complex concepts clearly and accessibly.

 Interests